 This video shows such an approach

 Available from IWT, click here to read the brochure.
-MST also manufacture a range of deployable repeater and mesh nodes that can be deployed for short durations.
+MST also manufactures a range of deployable repeater and mesh nodes that can be deployed for short durations.

 Mine Rescue — Through the Earth Radio

-This uses low-frequency radio, usually for one way communications such as evacuation orders to receivers located in miner lamps.
+This uses low-frequency radio, usually for one way communications such as evacuation orders, to receivers located in miner lamps.
 They are also used for the safe transmission of blasting initiation signals.
-Although effective at what it does, TTE has several major limitations, usually requiring very large antenna loops.
+Although effective at what it does, TTE has several major limitations, typically requiring huge antenna loops.

 Mine Rescue — Medium Frequency Radio

-Arguably the most applicable of the three, mediumwave radio operating at 450-500 kilohertz and couple to existing metallic infrastructure such as power lines, pipes, rail lines and cable trays to provide a parasitic transmission media.
+Arguably the most applicable of the three, medium wave radio operating at 450–500 kilohertz and coupled to existing metallic infrastructure such as power lines, pipes, rail lines and cable trays to provide a parasitic transmission media.
 In effect, they use existing metallic content in the environment in the same way as more conventional systems use leaky feeder coaxial cable.

 This is not something for nothing, MF radio systems are generally bulkier and heavier than UHF/VHF/LTE systems, and bandwidth is relatively small, voice only.
 MF repeaters and bridges are also available to connect to other systems.